arenol/GeoTOON/README.md

 * **fields**: Field definitions in tabular format.
 This  is for inserting into databases or converting to different formats, such as .shp or .gpkg
 * **data**: A tabular array of the data.
 The geometry field must always be the last field.

-## NULL attributes.
-Null attribute values are represented by the string ```NULL```.
-If a string has the value "NULL", it must be quoted.

-## Geometry
+## Coordinate data
-Point geometry is always encoded as an array of elements accroding to the dimensions.
+Point coordinates is always encoded as an array of elements accroding to the dimensions.
 This is shown in the example above

-A natural way to represent *line* geometry would be to encode them as arrays of arrays, like this
+A natural way to represent *line* or *area* geometry would be to encode them as arrays of arrays, like this:

     [[100,0],[200,0],[200,50],[100,50],[100,0]]